Cloud-Based Veterinary Practice Management Software: A Complete Guide for Modern Clinics

 Multi-Location Coordination

 As clinics expand, coordination becomes more complex.
-Shared access to records and standardized workflows allow teams across locations to stay aligned.
+Shared access to records and standardized workflows allow teams across locations to stay aligned — a capability that server-based systems handle poorly and cloud platforms handle natively.

 How Different Clinics Choose the Right Software